§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 (9) The closure of all commercial offsite disposal facilities in a manner approved by

-the commissioner to insure protection of the public and the environment.
+the secretary to insure protection of the public and the environment.

 (10) Bonding to insure the adequate closure of any commercial offsite disposal